| CONDUCTING AIR TIGHT

 of drugs or alcohol and the occurrence of the

+accident.
 Currently, the law provides that if a claimant

 tests positive for drugs or alcohol or refuses